Inoke Afeaki

 Inoke Afeaki (born 12 July 1973 in Tofoa, Tongatapu) is a Tongan former rugby union footballer, coach and administrator.
 He has played professionally in New Zealand, Japan, Wales, France and Tonga, and coached in France, New Zealand and Singapore.
 His usual playing position was at lock.

 Career

 Afeaki has played for the Wellington Lions in the National Provincial Championship, the Hurricanes in the international Super 14 competition, Secom and Ricoh in Japan before joining the Scarlets in Wales.
 He represented Grenoble in the French Pro D2.
 He captained Tonga at the 2003 Rugby World Cup.
 He signed for Saint Etienne in 2009.

 In 1986-90, he attended St Bernard's College in Wellington, in 1991 and 1992 he played for the Wellington under 19 and 21 teams respectively.
 He played for Petone from 1992 through to 1999, and the Wellington Lions from 1993–96 and again from 1999-01.
+In 1994–95 he played part of the season in Italy with Rugby Viadana in the First division of the Italian championship alongside Tana Umaga, who later became captain of the All Blacks.
 He made his Super 12 debut for the Hurricanes in 1996, in the first season.
 He played in Japan from 1997–98, then returned to the Hurricanes from 1999 to 2001.
 He went back to Japan in 2002 and played there until 2005.